 UNISON wants to help members realise their potential.
 Because we know how difficult it is to afford training and development at the moment, we offer financial support to members taking part in general non-vocational education, or in vocational education relevant to work in the public services, as well as learning discounts from a number of providers.
 We also offer grants to members studying on trade union and labour movement or women’s studies courses.

 Union Learning Fund

-UNISON has received support from the Union Learning Fund in England to recruit and train Union Learning Reps, to encourage learning activity in branches and to enable branches and employers to set up long term systems for supporting learning, including through signing learning agreements.
-The priorities for 2015 – 16 are;
+UNISON has received support from the Union Learning Fund in England to embed learning in the workplace.
+Its targets are to recruit union learning reps (ULRs), encourage learning activities and to enable branches and employers to set up long term systems for supporting learning, including signing learning agreements.
+The priorities for 2017–18 are:

 - Developing skills for the workplace especially for those that have least access to training

 To receive funding have a look at the guidance to apply for funding and complete the attached ‘Kickstart’ application form – you can download these from the Resources section at the end of this page.